Introduction to BPMN#

 Events at boundary#

-Attaching events to task boundaries is where BPMN superpowers really begin.
-In this example, a non-interrupting timer boundary event is used to send notification about test execution taking too much time.
-Non-interrupting events, as their name suggests, don’t interrupt the task they are connected to.
-Instead, they create a new token for the path they start (in the example, once or regularly as long as the task has not been completed).
+Attaching events to element boundaries is where BPMN really shines.
+In this example, a non-interrupting timer boundary event is used to send a notification about a test execution taking too much time.
+Non-interrupting events, as the name suggests, do not interrupt the task they are connected to.
+Instead, they create a new token for the path they start (in the example, once or repeatedly as long as the task has not been completed). boundary-events.bpmn#

 Errors at boundary#

-There are two kind of errors in process automation:
+There are two kinds of errors in BPMN-driven process automation:

-Business errors, which are known exceptions in the process itself, and cannot be fixed by simply retrying, but must be expected and handled on the BPMN diagram level instead.
+• Business errors, which are known exceptions in the process itself and cannot be fixed by simply retrying, but must be expected and handled at the BPMN diagram level instead.

-In this example, a business error is expected with a error boundary event (which is always interrupting), and it is used to route the process to an alternative end event.
+In this example, a business error is expected with a error boundary event (which is always interrupting), and it is used to route the process to an alternative business error end event for further rerouting in the calling parent process. boundary-bpmn-error.bpmn#

 Embedded sub-process#